 Overview

-Restoration interest resurfaced in the 20th century.
-Calls for work began in 1962 and again in the 1970s, but a 1982 survey highlighted extensive damage to window openings and wall breaches.
-In 1984, descendants of the O’Mahony clan launched a campaign to acquire the ruin and convert it into a heritage centre, commemorating the clan’s long association with the site.
-A plaque honouring Eoin ‘Pope’ O’Mahony, who declared Dunmanus his favourite castle, was unveiled in 1971.
+Efforts to preserve the site gained momentum in the late 20th century.
+A 1982 structural survey documented severe damage to window openings and wall breaches.
+In 1984, descendants of the O’Mahony clan launched a campaign to acquire the ruin and establish a heritage centre, keeping the family’s centuries-old connection to the headland alive.
+A memorial plaque honouring Eoin ‘Pope’ O’Mahony, who famously declared Dunmanus his favourite castle, was unveiled in 1971.

 Architecture & Layout

-Dunmanus Castle is a classic example of a raised‑entry tower house – the main living quarters were entered on the first floor rather than at ground level.
-Unusually for an O’Mahony tower, the raised doorway is offset to the left of the ground‑floor entrance, a layout that would have made it easier to control access to the lower chamber.
+Dunmanus is a textbook example of a raised-entry tower house, meaning the main living quarters were accessed on the first floor rather than at ground level.
+Unusually for an O’Mahony tower, the raised doorway is offset to the left of the ground-floor entrance, a defensive quirk that allowed the garrison to tightly control access to the lower chamber.

-A strong tradition recorded in the Dúchas folklore collection tells that Donagh Mór O’Mahony first began building a castle on the opposite side of the inlet at Knockeens.
-A wandering “half‑fool” warned that the sea would soon wash the foundations away, prompting O’Mahony to abandon the site and relocate to the present outcrop.
+Local tradition, recorded in the Dúchas folklore collection, claims that Donagh Mór O’Mahony initially began construction on the opposite side of the inlet at Knockeens.
+A wandering “half-fool” reportedly warned the chieftain that the sea would soon wash the foundations away.
+Heeding the advice, O’Mahony abandoned the site and moved the stones to the current outcrop.

-The abandoned site is identified on historic maps as a “Cliff‑Edge Fort” – a penannular enclosure that dates from the late Bronze Age to the medieval period (c.
-1800 BC – 16th century AD).
-Only six of the twenty known cliff‑edge forts in Cork are coastal; the Knockeens example is one of them.
-Today the earth platform and faint stone wall are still visible on the cliff edge across the bay, although the land is privately owned and used for cattle.
-Access was granted to the Roaringwater Journal author for research.
+The abandoned location is mapped as a “Cliff-Edge Fort,” a penannular enclosure dating from the late Bronze Age to the medieval period.
+Only six of Cork’s twenty known cliff-edge forts sit directly on the coast, making the Knockeens site particularly rare.
+The earth platform and faint traces of a stone wall are still visible across the bay, though the land is privately owned and grazed by cattle.
+The castle itself likely sits atop an earlier fortification known as Dún Manus, meaning “the Fort of Manus.”

 Walking & Hiking